Raymond Robertsen

 Raymond Robertsen (born 12 September 1974 in Hammerfest) is a Norwegian politician for the Conservative Party.

 He was elected to the Norwegian Parliament from Finnmark in 2001, but was not re-elected in 2005.

-Robertsen was a member of the executive committee of Hammerfest municipality council from 1995 to 2001.
+Robertsen was a member of the executive committee of the municipal council of Hammerfest Municipality from 1995 to 2001.
 From 1995 to 2001 he was also involved in Finnmark county council.

-On March 16, 2020 Robertsen was appointed as state secretary to the Minister of Regional Development and Digitalization.
+On March 16, 2020, Robertsen was appointed as state secretary to the Minister of Regional Development and Digitalization.